 Outdated Windows files may cause BSOD errors such as the Blue Screen Error “Critical Process Died.”
 To keep your system updated, you should run the Windows Update tool to download and install a new Windows update.
 If Windows detects any new updates, it will automatically download and install the updates.

 - Press the “Windows” key on your keyboard and press “R” to bring up the run line command and type in “control update” and press enter.

 - Click on “Check for Updates” in the Windows Update window.
 If there are no updates available then you should get a message saying “You’re Up to Date”

-Regardless of what error message comes with a BSOD, getting it fixed right away is very important.
+Regardless of what error comes with a BSOD, getting it fixed right away is very important.
 Leaving it unattended can lead to more severe problems in the future.
 Be sure to follow our guide to fixing the Windows 10 BSOD Error “Critical Process Died.”